Franziska-Aman/Franziska-Aman/README.md

 I am helping people to make the right decisions, data-driven decisions.
-That is what makes me happy.
+And I have found my passion with this.

 As a Data Analyst with a background in Project Management, I possess a creative problem-solving attitude.
 Currently, I am engaged in improving the quality of Connected Drive Functions through Data Analytics.